 There are often days that get so busy or “out of hand” that we might forget to affirm our children for all the little positive things they do during the day.
-We get so caught up in trying to correct their negative behavior that we sometimes fail to uplift and praise them as well.
+We get so caught up in trying to correct the negative behavior that we sometimes fail to uplift and praise them as well.

-We become so flustered because we are running between work, children and other household responsibilities that we tend to neglect the need to stop, and appreciate the effort that our little ones have put into doing what’s right.
+We become so flustered because we are running between work, children, and other household responsibilities that we tend to neglect the need to stop and appreciate the effort that our little ones have put into doing what’s right.

 A few days ago I suddenly caught myself in a moment of clarity, and I realized that I had been particularly negative in my words that day.
 I was focusing too much on the negative behavior of my children.
 And it turned out to be quite a negative day.
 Not fun for mom or children.

 So, I had a light bulb moment in the shower.
-I guess this is a semi quiet moment when we can actually stop and think for a few short minutes if we’re lucky.
+I guess this is a semi-quiet moment when we can actually stop and think for a few short minutes if we’re lucky.